 That fruit tree is the only tree in our back yard.
-It’s our outdoor hut; a black-caped villain dropping offspring like dead leaves in winter.
+It’s like an outdoor hut; a black-caped villain dropping offspring like dead leaves in winter.
 I’m under it, not for relief from the hot sun, but because I’m testing how long I can stay there this time, before something happens.

-It touched me!
+It’s touched me!